manyworldspod/manyworldspod.github.io/pages/about.md

 If you're trying to sprout a better world, you need soil with need an active imagination.
 What will it look like to realize land back in your neighborhood?
-How will our notions of justice be influenced by our efforts to mitigate and adapt to the effects of climate change?
-We occasionally combine speculative fiction with the very real history of radical autonomous movements to help foresee how it will play out in our own backyard, and how we get there.
+How will our notions of justice be influenced by efforts to mitigate and adapt to the effects of climate change?
+We occasionally combine speculative fiction with the very real history of radical autonomous movements to help foresee how one could play out in our own backyard, and how we get there.

 ## episode formats